wppolyglots/wptranslationday-4-web-assets/README.md

 - UTC End Time
 - Announcement URL
 - Interviewer
-- Continent - Country/State - City [ this field is used for sorting purposes do not edit it, it will be automatically populated ]
+- Continent - Country/State - City __(this field is used for sorting purposes do not edit it, it will be automatically populated)__

+__Talks__

+This CPT is bound to the `schedule` slug and it will be automatically loaded in the `page-schedule.php` that is included with the theme.
+The information that we use is this:

+- Title ( Post Title )
+- Description
+- Speaker ( in relation to Speakers )
+- UTC Start Time
+- Live or Pre-recorded
+- Duration
+- Target Audience
+- Target Language
+- Video URL